Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 for effective infrared imaging

-The Pacific Northwest's wet climate creates a specific inspection challenge: moisture damage in Portland-area homes is often well-established before it becomes visible.
-A slow roof leak soaks insulation for months before it stains drywall.
-A failed window flashing wets wall framing for years before interior paint shows a bubble.
-A shower pan leaks into a subfloor for a decade before anyone notices a soft spot.
+Here's the thing about wet climates: damage gets old before it gets seen.
+A slow roof leak soaks insulation for months before drywall stains.
+A failed window flashing wets framing for years before paint bubbles.
+A shower pan can drip into a subfloor for a decade before anyone feels a soft spot.

 36"